NemesisDrone/Air/docs/source/docs/ipc_routes.rst

         - "humidity": The humidity value (Percentage /!\ Broken)
       - Sensors data

+    * - sensors:laser:distance
+      - The distance (in ??)
+      - Used by the laser sensor to send the distance measured.

 .. note::
     Sensors data is also stored as key/value in the Redis db.